 Having ridden the bike I can say that we are very impressed.
 It is smooth, swift and holds the road beautifully.
 The motor is incredibly quiet compared to any other system we have tried and there is simply no resistance when the motor is off.
 The power output from the motor is different from the Bosch or the other crank drive motors.
 The assistance is progressive rather than aggressive – in other words it gives you a gentle helping hand rather than coming in with a massive surge.

 Other Features on the Bike

 The bike is a great bike in its own right.
 It is a carbon frame, with carbon forks, 22 speed Ultegra groupset, Ultegra disc brakes DT Swiss Rims.
 If we haven’t mentioned it before it weighs just 9 kg without the motor and will hold its own with any other road bike.

 The tyre clearance is a very accommodating 35mm so you can put wider tyres on if you want to take the bike on rougher terrain.

 Other Bikes out there

 There are other road bikes out there that have also come in at an impressive weight – e.g the Orbea.
 However this has the motor in the rear wheel.
 This is always going to affect the feel and handling of the bike.
-As we have seen with the Bosch system (also Yamaha and Shimano) the way forward and by far the best place for the motor is in the centre of the bike.
+As we have seen with the Bosch system (also Yamaha and Shimano) the way forward and by far the best place for the motor is in the centre of the bike in the bottom bracket area.
 This model is at the pricier end (because it is carbon and the groupset is Ultegra).
 Less expensive models are available in ally and different groupsets and there is also a Di2 version that comes in at about £6.5 k.